 Structure

-1. The framework consists of five sets of templates which comprise a total of nine templates according to the following scheme:
+1. The framework consists of four sets of templates according to the following scheme:

 Part A: Encumbrance overview:

-AE-ASS template.
-Assets of the reporting institution;
+F 32.11 AE-ASS template.
+On balance sheet assets of the reporting institution;

-AE-COL template.
-Collateral received by the reporting institution;
+F 32.12 AE-COL-D template.
+Collateral received and own debt securities issued ;

-AE-NPL template.
-Own covered bonds and securitisations issued and not yet pledged;

-AE-SOU template.
+F 32.04 AE-SOU template.
 Sources of encumbrance;

 Part B: Maturity data:

-AE-MAT template.
+F 33.00 AE-MAT template.
 Maturity data;

-()Part C: Contingent encumbrance:

-AE-CONT template.
-Contingent encumbrance;
+(Empty)

 Part D: Covered bonds:

-AE-CB template.
+F 35.00 AE-CB template.
 Covered bonds issuance;

 Part E: Advanced data:

-AE-ADV-1 template.
-Advanced template for assets of the reporting institution;
+F 36.11 AE-ADV-1 template Advanced Data Part I (template for on balance sheet assets of the reporting institution);

-AE-ADV-2 template.
-Advanced template for collateral received by the reporting institution.
+F 36.12 AE-ADV-2 template.
+Advanced Data Part II (template for collateral received by the reporting institution).

-2. For each template legal references are provided as well as further detailed information regarding more general aspects of the reporting.
+2. For each template, references are provided as well as further detailed information regarding more general aspects of the reporting.

 Accounting standard

 3. Institutions shall report carrying amounts under the accounting framework they use for the reporting of financial information in accordance with Articles 11 and 12.
 Institutions that are not required to report financial information shall use their respective accounting framework.
-In AE-SOU, institutions shall generally report carrying amounts gross of accounting netting, if any, in line with the reporting on a gross basis of encumbrance of assets and collateral
+In AE-SOU, institutions shall generally report carrying amounts gross of accounting netting, if any, in line with the reporting on a gross basis of encumbrance of assets and collateral received, except for the cases of derivative contracts, for which institutions shall refer to the fair value as specified in Article 428d(2) CRR.

 4. For the purposes of this Annex, “IAS” and “IFRS” refer to the international accounting standards as defined in Article 2 of Regulation (EC) No 1606/2002.
 For institutions which report under IFRS standards, references have been inserted to the relevant IFRS standards.

 Numbering convention